 5 Steps to Creating the Ideal Huddle Atmosphere

 1. Add optimism to the atmosphere before beginning.
-Whether the huddle happens first thing in the morning, midday or after lunch, warm up the atmosphere before beginning the huddle.
+Whether the work huddle happens first thing in the morning, midday or after lunch, warm up the atmosphere before beginning the huddle.
 Try to get everyone in a cheerful, happy mood.
 Tell a few jokes, tell a story or share something personal with the group.
 I like to start the huddle process well before it actually begins by talking with my co-workers and employees during our lunch (we hold our huddle after lunch every Wednesday).
 I tell them a story or joke and, with my accent, most things come across as funny and get people laughing!

 2. Personalize pre-huddle conversations.
 Encourage engagement.
 Prompt groups of people with questions and then allow them time to talk about those topics.
 Try to get people who don’t normally work in the same department to interact with each other, allowing them to learn something new about a few people before the huddle starts.
 The information learned during pre-huddle mingling can be used when you start the huddle.
 Reference the new haircut, the funny story about kids or the football game.
 Personalize the huddle and capture attention.